robert-at-pretension-io/A2A_google_fork/deploy/local/README.md

    In the UI, go to the "Remote Agents" tab and add the agents:
    - `agent-google-adk:10002`
    - `agent-elevenlabs-tts:10005`
+   - `agent-vertex-image-gen:10006` (if using Vertex AI)

+   Note: When running in Docker, agents register using their Docker service names, not localhost or IP addresses.
+This is controlled by the `A2A_SERVICE_HOST` environment variable in docker-compose.yaml.

 ## New Features